-The College of Engineering at University of California Santa Barbara is celebrating its 50th anniversary this year.
+The College of Engineering at University of California Santa Barbara recently celebrated its 50th anniversary.
 It has grown from a small beachside program into a leading global voice in defining engineering research and education.

 As the College moves forward in the 21st century to further define what it means to be one of the best engineering programs in the country, we are counting on our alumni and friends to help provide the resources we need to succeed.

 The College faces strong competition in this continuing quest for academic excellence and recognition.
 But in partnership with you, we are committed to engineering our future with our eye on the following goals: